samaypashine/BIMUR/README.md

-# Bimur
+# BIMUR

-Bimur (Bi-manual UR5).
+BIMUR (Bi-manual UR5).
 This repository is for packages related to UR5 at MuLIP Lab, Tufts.

 ## Requirements